Articling Program

 Orientation to Agrology Workshop

-The first step in the articling program is the “orientation to agrology” workshop, which is a face-to-face ½-day workshop that will introduce professionalism & ethics, the role of the legislation, bylaws and policy and how the Institute regulates the profession.
-This milestone has to be done first in order for the others to be recognized.
+The first step in the articling program is the “orientation to agrology” workshop, which is an online workshop that will introduce professionalism & ethics, the role of the legislation, bylaws and policy and how the Institute regulates the profession.
+This milestone is recommended to be done first.
 The workshop will also prepare articling members to understand the other milestones of Branch Events and attending the Annual General Meetings.
-The workshop will be offered monthly, in both Saskatoon and Regina.
-The dates will be posted weekly in the Agrology Update Memo sent every Friday.
+The workshop will be offered monthly.
+The dates will be posted in the Agrology Update Memo and on the SIA Events page.

 Provincial Annual Convention & Annual General Meeting